entiqon/entiqon/docs/developer/builder/update_builder.md

+**Fluent UPDATE builder with validation, error tagging and dialect-safe formatting.**

 # 🛠️ UpdateBuilder Developer Guide

 `UpdateBuilder` constructs SQL `UPDATE` statements using a fluent API that ensures clarity, correctness, and dialect-aware formatting.